PaperPrototype/Intro-to-Scripting-Games-Java/01 - Drawing/english.md

-By the end of this lecture you will be able to make this!
+By the end of this lecture you will be able to make a snowman!
+And anything else you want to make :)

 ![processing-snowman](/Assets/processing-snowman.png)